jzhang512/Containerized_SHiELD_Workflow/SHiELD/instructions.md

 ```
 Replace `/PATH_TO_/` with the actual path on your host machine.
 Ensure that the paths inside the container are as specified above.

-Since Apptainer does not support the Docker `WORKDIR`, include `cd` command in the run command to achieve the same behavior.
+Since Apptainer does not support the Docker `WORKDIR`, include the `cd` command in the run command to achieve the same behavior.

 ## Example Files for Mounted Directories